Teaching Compare and Contrast

 Uses for T-Charts

-• Pros and Cons – Use T-charts to list two opposing views.
-Tell all the positive on one side and the negative issues of an idea on the other side of the chart.
+• Pros and Cons – List two opposing views, telling all the positives on one side and the negatives on the other side of the chart

-• Advantages and Disadvantages or Strengths and Weaknesses – Use T-charts to list the advantages or strengths of an idea versus the disadvantages or weaknesses of the same idea.
+• Advantages and Disadvantages or Strengths and Weaknesses – List the advantages or strengths of an idea versus the disadvantages or weaknesses of the same idea

-• Facts and Opinions – Use T-charts to sort facts (true statements that can be proven) versus opinions (statements that are not always true and that cannot be proven).
+• Facts and Opinions – Sort facts (true statements that can be proven) versus opinions (statements that are not always true and cannot be proven)

-• Analyze – Use T-charts to analyze two texts.
-These works may include poems, songs, videos, or art by their themes or another similar topic.
+• Analyze—Analyze two texts, including poems, songs, videos, or art, by their themes or a similar topic

-• Find Relationships – Use T-charts to find similarities between two unlike items such as two different animals.
+• Find Relationships – Find similarities between two unlike items such as two different animals

-• Characteristics of Two Topics – Use T-charts to compare two qualities such as character traits.
+• Characteristics of Two Topics – Compare two qualities, such as character traits

-A matrix is a logical chart, graphic organizer.
-It allows individuals to compare and contrast multiple topics.
+A matrix is a logical chart or graphic organizer that allows individuals to compare and contrast multiple topics.
 With a matrix map, you can see multiple similarities and differences.

 Uses for a Matrix

-• great for organizing texts with several people, events, or places
+• Organizing texts with several people, events, or places

 Ways to Create Organizers